 British MPs reject Brexit deal for third time

-LONDON: British MPs on Friday (Mar 29) rejected Prime Minister Theresa May's EU divorce deal for a third time, opening the way for a long delay to Brexit - or a potentially catastophic "no deal" withdrawal in two weeks.
+LONDON: British Members of Parliament on Friday (Mar 29) rejected Prime Minister Theresa May's EU divorce deal for a third time, opening the way for a long delay to Brexit - or a potentially catastophic "no deal" withdrawal in two weeks.

-Lawmakers in parliament's lower House of Commons defied May's plea to end the political deadlock that has plunged Britain into crisis, and defeated her withdrawal agreement by 344 votes to 286.
+The pound sank as lawmakers defied May's plea to end the deadlock that has plunged Britain into a deep political crisis, defeating her withdrawal agreement by 344 votes to 286.

 It is yet another blow to a prime minister who has all but lost control of her government and the Brexit process - particularly after she offered to quit if MPs backed the deal.